-Ms. Asia Wallace stated, “There are numerous reasons why I want to major in nursing.
-I have a passion for working with people, I desire to help others, and most importantly I want a career that makes a real difference in healthcare.
-In my future, I intend to pursue a career as a nurse practitioner.”
+Ms. Asia Wallace stated, "There are numerous reasons why I want to major in nursing.
+I have a passion for working with people, I desire to help others, and most importantly, I want a career that makes a real difference in healthcare.
+In the future, I intend to pursue a career as a nurse practitioner."

 When asked her views on self-sufficiency, Ms. Wallace went on to say, "To me, self-sufficiency is having the ability to do and take care of myself, not only that, it is a representation of independence.
 I am very independent, and I work hard in college to maintain excellent grades.
 Also, I believe that self-sufficiency is having the ability to be determined and confident in the things you do.
 I know that I am able to accomplish all the goals that I set out for myself.
 It will make me proud and the loved ones around me (proud), and I will do this by being the first in my family to complete college."

 Congratulations, Ms. Asia Wallace, you are well on your way to becoming a complete success.
 It is our privilege to have you as a scholarship recipient.
 Your determination is second to none.
 You are going to be a great asset to the healthcare field.
 We wish you continued success in all your endeavors.

 Ms. Flintroy graduated from Champaign Centennial High School in May 2020.
 She is currently a freshman at Southern Illinois University at Carbondale, majoring in Nursing.
 At Centennial High School, she was an active member of Girl RISE (Racial Identity Student Experience), which is a student-led organization that raises awareness about issues in our community related to race and gender.
 She participated in various school fundraisers and community service events.
 She was also a member of the volleyball team for 4 years.